JeanMusenga/ASSORT-Automatic-Summarization-of-Stack-Overflow-Posts/README.md

 `python train_sentence_classifier.py`

 Note that our supervised model get sentence embedding from a Huggingface implementation of BERT model.
-Therefore, one have to make sure to run the following command to install necessary package.
+Therefore, users have to make sure they have the transformers package installed.
+You can install the package with the following command.

 `pip install transformers`